dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-We had to rename our first `next_position` to `first_position` because it's the first tile we move into and we will need
+We renamed our `next_position` to `first_position` because it's the first tile we move into and we will need that
-that position when executing our push.
+position when executing our push.
+We name the variable to store positions within our loop `next_position` as that seems most fitting.
-We could have also come up with a new name for the `next_position` variable inside our `while` loop but naming is hard
+We could have also come up with a new name for the `next_position` variable inside our `while` loop but I can't think of
-and this seems more natural.
+a better name right now.

 So we hit a block, seek until the end of the blockchain in the direction we're going in until we find an empty tile.
 Then we set our last position to `Empty`, our new position to `Player`, store our new position in our player instance